nikhillopes/redis-proxy/README.md

 - Documentation : 30 mins

 ## Improvements
-- Optimize cache objects to account of decrease of keys in each cache due to partitioning.
 - Get a signal from master(redis) for key update and key deletion.
 I think this will significantly reduce return of stale values.